Kandy Tea Region

 He began the tea plantation on an estate of just 19 acres (76,890 m2) in Kandy.
 In 1872 he started a fully equipped tea factory in the same Loolecondera estate and that year the first sale of Loolecondra tea.

-Kandy tea factories produce a broad mix of different ‘grades’ or leaf-particle sizes.
+This area factories produce a broad mix of different ‘Tea grades’ and they have different leaf-particle sizes.

 Kandy teas tend to produce a relatively bright infusion with a coppery tone.
-Though lighter in the cup, they present a good deal of strength and body, though not as much as the lower-grown products of Sabaragamuwa and Ruhuna.
+Therefore, they give lighter in the cup and good strength.
+But the strength is not as much as the lower-grown teas Sabaragamuwa and Ruhuna area.

-The first quarter of the year, the Kandy produces the best quality of tea.
+In general, in the first quarter of the year, you will get the best quality of tea.

 Further, The first quarter receives cool, dry weather across the district to produce the best tea.

-Kandy region is described as ‘mid-grown’, the altitude of cultivation ranging between 2000 and 4000 feet sea level.
+Kandy region is described as ‘mid-grown’, tea area.
+The altitude of cultivation ranging between 2000 and 4000 feet sea level.

-Kandy area is the middle of the three districts in the Central Province.
+Kandy area located in the middle of the three districts in the Central Province (North of Nuwara Eliya, and south of Matale)